 If my company can’t pay my claim, is there a guaranty association that will pay it for me?

-No. This type product, Medicare, is not covered under the state’s Life and Health Insurance Guaranty Associations.
+This type product, Medicare, is not covered under Florida's Life and Health Insurance Guaranty Associations.
 These claims will be considered as claims against the estate of UHCIC and processed by the Receiver.
-A proof of claim form will be provided at a later date.

 Special information for providers with policyholders in the following states: Arizona, Mississippi, North Carolina, Ohio and Pennsylvania.
-Those state’s Guaranty Associations have been triggered by the insolvency of UHCIC.
-They will be relying on information provided through the Receiver’s POC process for evaluating claims and those states Guaranty Associations potential covered obligations.
-The five affected Guaranty Associations will evaluate and pay claims as submitted subject to GA coverage limits and those states Guaranty Associations will then have a claim against the estate in place of the claimant to the extent of the affected GA’s payment.
+Those states' Guaranty Associations have been triggered by the insolvency of UHCIC.
+They will be relying on information provided through the Receiver’s POC process for evaluating claims and potential covered obligations.
+The five affected Guaranty Associations will evaluate and pay claims as submitted subject to GA coverage limits, and those state Guaranty Associations will then have a claim against the estate in place of the claimant to the extent of the affected GA’s payment.

 I have been authorized for medical service.
 Will the authorization be honored?